What Finns Miss About Finland When Living Abroad

 Share

 Ask a Finn living abroad what they miss about home and you will not get a quick answer.
-You might get a pause.
-A slightly distant look.
-Then, eventually, something specific — the smell of birch in a hot sauna, the particular silence of a forest in winter, a bar of Fazer chocolate eaten on a cold morning.
+You will get a pause, then a slightly distant look, then something oddly specific: the smell of birch in a hot sauna, the taste of a Fazer Blue on a grey morning, water you can drink straight from the tap without thinking about it.
 Finnish homesickness is not vague longing.
-It is precise.
-And that precision says a lot about what it means to be Finnish.
+It is precise, and that precision says a great deal about what it means to be Finnish.

 The sauna

-This one is not a surprise, but the depth of it always is.
-It is not simply missing a hot room.
-It is missing the rhythm that the sauna gives to a week.
-The Friday sauna.
-The sauna before Christmas.
-The sauna with family where nothing much is said and nothing much needs to be.
+This one is not a surprise, but its depth always is.
+It is not the hot room that Finns miss.
+It is the rhythm the sauna gives to a week: the Friday sauna, the sauna before Christmas, the sauna with family where very little is said and even less needs to be.
+You can find a sauna almost anywhere in the world now.
+What you cannot find is the atmosphere that comes with it, and that is the part that aches.

 The seasons